squinkylabs/SquinkyVCV/docs/sfz-player.md

 Controls:

 * Pitch.
-Tunes SFZ player over a 10 octave range.
-Normally you will use small pitch offsets for fine tuning.
-It would be a "special effect" to move the pitch of a sample by as much as an octave.
+Tunes SFZ Player over a 2 octave range.
+* Octave.
+Tunes SF Player by octaves over a 10 octave range.
 * Vol. Overall master volume control.
 * Pitch Trim.
 An atternuverter that scales the FM input before adding it to the pitch knob.
 * Depth.
 Linear FM modulation depth.